CLIUtils/CLI11/README.md

 * `->check(CLI::ExistingDirectory)`: Requires that the directory exists.
 * `->check(CLI::NonexistentPath)`: Requires that the path does not exist.
 * `->check(CLI::Range(min,max))`: Requires that the option be between min and max (make sure to use floating point if needed).
 Min defaults to 0.
+* `->transform(std::string(std::string))`: Converts the input string into the output string, in-place in the parsed options.

 These options return the `Option` pointer, so you can chain them together, and even skip storing the pointer entirely.
-Check takes any function that has the signature `bool(std::string)`.
+Check takes any function that has the signature `void(const std::string&)`; it should throw a `ValidationError` when validation fails.
+The help message will have the name of the parent option prepended.
+Since `check` and `transform` use the same underlying mechanism, you can chain as many as you want, and they will be executed in order.
 If you just want to see the unconverted values, use `.results()` to get the `std::vector<std::string>` of results.

 On the command line, options can be given as: